russandol-sarl/Device-Flow-Proxy-Server/README.md

 Define your OAuth server's authorization endpoint and token endpoint URL, and optionaly the client_secret, this way it will be kept private between your web server and Enedis, otherwise the device must provide it during requests.

+Set FLOW to DEVICE if you want to use the device authorization flow grant flow, otherwise client credentials flow will be used.

 Usage
 -----